 Degu health and welfare

-- Careful consideration.
-Before owning degus, investigate how they¿ve been cared for and fed.
-Find out if they¿ve previously suffered from or are prone to any health or behaviour problems.
+Before buying a degu, find out how they've been cared for and fed, and ask whether they've previously suffered from or are prone to any health or behaviour problems.
 Speak to your vet for further advice about degus before committing to owning them.

-- Treating with only the medicines recommended for them by a vet.
-Medicines used for other animals or humans can be very dangerous to degus.
+Remember, only treat your degus with the medicines recommended for them by a vet.
+Medicines designed for other animals or humans can be very dangerous to degus.

-- Always transport your pets with care, reducing stress wherever possible.
-Ideally, avoid transporting your pets unless absolutely necessary.
-In necessary situations, place a small amount of used bedding material into the carrying case to make it smell more familiar.
+Ideally, avoid transporting your degus unless it's absolutely necessary.
+If it's unavoidable, help keep your degus calm by giving them a small amount of used bedding material in the carrying case to make it smell more familiar.
 Make sure you also provide them with enough hay and water to last the journey.

 Finally, it's a good idea to take out pet insurance to cover the cost of any unforeseen vet bills.

 Follow the links below to find out more about caring for your degus.